January 20, 2017

-Last month, the Certificate Authority Security Council (CASC) officially announced their new minimum requirements for publicly-trusted Code Signing Certificates, which marks the first time Certificate Authorities (CAs) will have a set of standardized issuance and management policies designed specifically for Code Signing.
+Last month, the Certificate Authority Security Council (CASC) officially announced its new minimum requirements for publicly trusted Code Signing Certificates.
+For the first time, Certificate Authorities (CAs) will have a set of standardized issuance and management policies explicitly designed for Code Signing.

 Private keys need to be stored on cryptographic hardware

 According to the CASC, one of the leading causes of Code Signing attacks is key compromise.
 That is, a malicious party gains access to the private key of a legitimate, “good” publisher and uses it to sign a malicious file, making it look trustworthy and increasing the chances it will be downloaded.

 Storing the keys on secure cryptographic hardware, such as a USB token or Hardware Security Module (HSM), significantly decreases the chance of key compromise compared to storing the keys locally (the most common method prior to the new requirements).

 We’ve been recommending stronger private key protection for a while now, and it’s been a requirement for Extended Validation (EV) Code Signing Certificates since they were introduced in 2014.